hobbeskocha/sql-for-sakila/README.md

 - Rental
 - Payment

+These tables provided the foundation for exploring relationships, identifying trends, and uncovering patterns within the dataset.
+Key observations from the EDA include:

+- All films are in the same primary language: English.
+- There are two main stores from which customers place rental orders.
+- A subset of films has not been returned.
+- Late payments are generally higher than the initial rental rate of the movies.

+The EDA also highlighted important aspects regarding data quality and usability.
+While the critical tables for our analysis contained sufficient data, some supplementary tables were relatively sparse and less informative.
+This can be attributed to the synthetic nature of the dataset but was nonetheless an important insight.
+For example, there is typically only one customer per city, meaning that aggregating data at the country level is necessary to detect patterns in customer behavior.

-By joining key tables and calculating relevant metrics, we obtained a clear understanding of the dataset's relationships.
-With this foundation, we proceeded to the first phase of the analysis.
+With this foundation established, we proceeded to the first phase of our analysis.

 ## Analysis